 A Table of Contents widget will take your H2 and H3 headers and turn them into clickable links within the Table of Contents.

-In my own experience, the blog posts that receive sitelinks are the ones that have a clickable Table of Contents.
+On my own site, the blog posts that get sitelinks in the search results are the ones that have a clickable Table of Contents.

 Make sure your most important website pages are linked to from your home page.